paudan/treetagger-python/README.rst

     [(u'Das', u'ART'), (u'Haus', u'NN'), (u'hat', u'VAFIN'), (u'einen', u'ART'), (u'großen', u'ADJA'), (u'hübschen', u'ADJA'), (u'Garten', u'NN'), (u'.', u'$.')]

+Note, that TreeTagger also provides lemmatization functionality.
+To get the list of lemmas, use ``get_lemmas`` method after performing parsing.

 Chunking the same sentences from Python will produce such parse trees: